These size inclusive ethical fashion brands are big on style, but low on environmental impact!

-Shopping for sustainable fashion can be tough enough itself – not all high street or department stores carry a wide variety of brands, but when you do find a shop that’s offering ethical fashion, it may not fit your taste – or body.
+Shopping for sustainable fashion can be tough enough itself.
+Not all high street or department stores carry a wide variety of brands, but when you do find a shop that’s offering ethical fashion, for many of us, it’s disappointing to discover that it may not fit your taste – or body.

 Because margins are so tight with most sustainable labels (since they normally don’t produce on the same scale as fast fashion brands, and because their customer base is smaller), they tend to create three basic sizes: S, M and L. Whilst there are some great ‘regular’ plus sized labels out there, like Ashleigh Plus Size, finding sustainable fashion that’s big on size – and style – can be a challenge.

-Thanks to the collaboration with curvy model Ali Tate Cutler, Reformation’s Ali Tate Cutler Collection runs from sizes 0 to 22 and XS to 3XL.
-It features a variety of pieces, from off-the-shoulder gingham dresses to frilly tops, two-piece sets, bodysuits and more – all perfect for the warmer weather.
-Of course, the creation of all items abides by the conscious standards like reduced water usage, upcycling materials and the use of ethical work practices that have always distinguished the label.
+Thanks to their collaboration with curvy model Ali Tate Cutler, Reformation’s Ali Tate Cutler Collection (pictured above) runs from sizes 0 to 22 and XS to 3XL.
+The collection features a variety of pieces, from off-the-shoulder gingham dresses to frilly tops, two-piece sets, bodysuits and more – but there are plenty of other plus size sustainable fashion options from the label, too, including everything from tops and denim to those famous Reformation maxi wrap dresses we all love!

 One of Eluxe’s favourite designers, Daniel Silverstein uses zero-waste techniques to create chicly urban handmade garments that come up to XXL sizes.
 The young New York based designer firmly believes that body image acceptance should be taught in schools.
 He says: “It’s something we need to be thinking of at the educational level to make true industry reform.”